-Years ago, I fished shiners over similar areas in the natural lakes of New York, Massachusetts, and Connecticut.
-Though my approach wasn't as sophisticated as what shiner guides employ, I caught lots of bass and some real sporty ones.
+Years ago, I fished shiners over similar areas in the natural lakes of New York and Connecticut.
+Though my technique was far from the sophisticated systems guides employ, I caught lots of bass and some real sporty ones too.

-In Minnesota, shiners aren't often used for bass, as lure fishing, along with the regional use of live frogs, has been traditional since the 1950s.
-But North Country guides, who typically seek walleyes, often turn to livebait to load the boat with bass when the walleyes turn finicky.
+In Minnesota, shiners aren't fished much for bass, as lure fishing, along with the regional use of live frogs, has been traditional since the 1950s.
+But North Country guides, who typically seek walleyes, often turn to livebait to load the boat with bass when the 'eyes turn finicky.
 Fishing shiners or other minnow species on a slipsinker Lindy rig keeps the action hot, when baits are dragged along the outside of the deep weedline in 10 to 18 feet of water.
-Alternatively, impaling a shiner on a ballhead jig is deadly when bass hold among weed clumps or breaks.
-A jighead from 1/16- to 1/8-ounce allows a slow descent, and bites often come on the fall.
+Alternately, impaling a shiner on a ballhead jig is deadly when bass hold among weed clumps or breaks.
+A head from 1/16 to 1/8 ounce allows a slow descent, and bites often come on the fall.

-In other regions, various types of structure and cover can be successfully fished with live shiners or shad.
-A heavier slipsinker rig, more like a Carolina rig, is effective when bass hold along deep underwater points, over roadbeds, or on submerged river ledges.
+In other regions, various types of structure and cover

+can be successfully fished with live shiners or shad.
+A heavier slip-sinker rig, more like a Carolina rig, is effective when bass hold along deep underwater points, over roadbeds, or on submerged river ledges.
 If brush and timber are present, a weedless hook helps.
-If you've never fished for bass with live shiners, you'll be surprised by how eagerly bass eat them while refusing various artificial presentations.
+If you've never fished for bass with live shiners, you'll be surprised by how eagerly bass eat them while refusing various artificial presentations